-After a brief discussion, city leaders unanimously approved creating a domestic partner registry that grants certain medical, education and visitation rights for applicants.
+After a brief discussion, city leaders unanimously approved that grants certain medical, education and visitation rights for applicants.
 The City Council will vote once more on creating the registry at its June 7 meeting.

 It is similar to ones already passed in Tampa and Gulfport.

 After registering with the city, the partners would have a say in decisions regarding: health care facility visitation, health care decisions including those concerning physical and mental health, funeral and burial decisions, pre-need guardian designation, and participation in education.

 The ordinance requires the clerk to maintain an online searchable database of the registered partners.
 Applicants will have to pay $30 to register and an additionel $5 for an extra copy of the certificate proving the domestic partnership.
 The cost to dissolve the partnership is $10.

 Not everyone who attended the meeting was in favor of creating the registry.